aabiddanda/aabiddanda.github.io/index.md

 I am currently a postdoctoral fellow at [Johns Hopkins University](https://bio.jhu.edu/),  advised by [Rajiv McCoy](https://mccoy-lab.org/).

 My [research interests](/research/) span theoretical and applied population genetics, particularly to understand human disease and evolution.
-I received my PhD in Human Genetics from the University of Chicago working with [John Novembre](http://jnpopgen.org/), and was previously a postdoctoral researcher at Oxford advised by [Pier Palamara](https://palamaralab.github.io).
+I received my PhD in Human Genetics from the University of Chicago working with [John Novembre](http://jnpopgen.org/).

 *All of the information on this site represents my own views and not those of my employer.*